 Chess, in reality, is not a simple game.
 It is a game that is easy to learn but difficult to master.
 Its basic principles are easy to grasp but to attain perfection in the game requires years of study and practice.
-The thirty two (32) chess pieces on the sixty four (64) square board can result to a million different combinations, tactics and variations.
+The thirty-two (32) chess pieces on the sixty-four (64) square board can result in a million different combinations, tactics and variations.
 The initial impression that chess is simple is immediately changed the moment one gains a deeper knowledge of the game.
 Due to the game’s complex nature, it took hundreds of years before a computer defeated a human mind in a serious chess game.

 Of course, not all chess players become immortal like Tal but the game of chess is no doubt a very good training ground to make the mind creative and imaginative.